seshasaisrivatsav/learn-js/notes/react.md

 ### Consumer
 - A React Component that subscribes to context changes
 - Allows to subscribe to a context within a function component

-### useContext
-- useContext - takes in a context argument and gives value of nearest provider

 ### Creating context
 CreatePoopContext.jsx